hen leaves have turned to blood and rust

 Who prayed she'd wear his wedding ring.

-The years rolled on, the legend grew,
+The years rolled by, the legend grew,

 Remembered by a precious few